ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 - The legend is displayed.
 - ...

 Only a few extra commands are required to custom those styles.
 For example, `unset key` means "*do not display the legend*".
+If you prefer to some style for your plotting, you can save these configs in a file for reuses.
+See more at [How to reuse gnuplot's styles](../cook/1_30.md#3-how-to-reuse-gnuplots-styles).

 ## Parts of a Figure
 Here are the components of a gnuplot Figure.